chriscareycode/nagiostv-ndoutils/README.md

 If you are having problems, backup your NagiosTV folder, or move it.
   Then run through Installation above, and copy your old config.js and config.php into the new NagiosTV folder.
-Make sure to compare your configs against the config.dist.php and config.dist.js files also.

 How to show multiple Nagios on one TV
 ------------